rickylai248/BudgetAssistantProject/README.md

 player)
 View a screenshot of your created budget when you press "Save" in data (e.g. name.png).
 Save the state of my application by clicking "Save", also takes a screenshot for you.
-You can reload the state of my application by "Load".
+Reload the state of my application by "Load".